ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 In MQTT, topics are organised as a tree, and in the {{I-D.ietf-ace-mqtt-tls-profile}}, 'scope' captures permissions for not a single topic but a topic filter.
 Therefore, topic names (i.e., group names) may include wildcards spanning several levels of the topic tree.
 Hence, it is important to distinguish application groups and security groups defined in {{I-D.ietf-core-groupcomm-bis}}.
-An application group has relevance at the application level - for example, in MQTT an application group could denote all topics stored under "“home/lights/".
+An application group has relevance at the application level - for example, in MQTT an application group could denote all topics stored under "home/lights/".
 On the other hand, a security group is a group of endpoints that each store group security material to exchange secure communication within the group.
 The group communication in {{I-D.ietf-ace-key-groupcomm}} refers to security groups.
-ToDo: Give a more complete example
+ToDo: Give a more complete example;
+ToDo: How does a client figure out the mapping?

 For an MQTT client we envision the following steps to take place: